 We can’t think of anything more comforting than chicken pot pie on a winter night, but amid the craziness of the holidays, roasting a chicken and making pastry from scratch are out of the question for most of us.
 For this “cheats” version, we use rotisserie chicken and frozen puff pastry—that way you keep your sanity and put an impressive (and always very popular) dinner on the table.

 1. Preheat the oven to 400°F.

-5. Turn off the heat and stir in frozen peas, chopped parsley, and shredded chicken.
+5. Turn off the heat and stir in the frozen peas, chopped parsley, and shredded chicken.
 Taste for seasoning, adding salt and pepper as needed.
 Set aside to cool (if the pan is too hot, the pastry will melt and won’t adhere properly).

-9. Using a sharp knife, cut a few slits in the top of the puff pastry, and brush the entire pastry shell with egg wash so that it browns nicely.
+9. Using a sharp knife, cut a few slits in the top of the puff pastry, and brush the entire pastry shell with the egg wash so that it browns nicely.

-10. Place the pot pie on a baking sheet, and pop in the oven for 30 minutes, or until the pastry is browned and the filling is bubbling.
+10. Place the pot pie on a baking sheet and pop in the oven for 30 minutes, or until the pastry is browned and the filling is bubbling.